Chick-lit Cover Design Demystified

 3. The fringe/border

-What I call the ‘fringe’ is a feature unique to women’s fiction.
-I don’t actually think it serves a higher purpose, other than reinforcing the genre and using every bit of the available real estate to add (hopefully) story-related props or foliage.
+The ‘fringe’ usually hangs out at the top or around the top half of the cover.
+It’s still fairly common in chick-lit, less common in romantic comedy or women’s fiction.
+I don’t actually think the fringe serves a higher purpose, other than reinforcing the genre and using every bit of the available real estate to add (hopefully) story-related props or foliage.
 It is a handy feature when you want to illustrate the location and add some detail to your dreamy landscape.
 The beach scene can be completed with palm leaves, a vineyard with some overhanging grapes.

 Photo vs. Illustration

 It’s worth noting the difference between a photographic and illustration based cover designs.
-Both styles are used in women’s fiction but result in very different outcomes.
+Both styles are used in chick lit and especially women’s fiction (the less fluffy end of the scale).
 There are some beautiful covers that use photographs (Amy Sue Nathan’s being among my favourites!) but unless executed by a skilled designer, the photo-based ones will scream ‘self-published’ like nothing else.
-Custom illustration is time-consuming and can be more expensive, so naturally, it communicates a higher design budget and is easily seen as a sign of traditional publishing.
+Custom illustration is time-consuming and can be more expensive than stock photos, so it communicates a higher design budget and is easily seen as a sign of traditional publishing, as well as high-end photography used by a skilled designer.

-This can be anything: snowflakes, clouds, stars, hearts, birds or actual confetti.
+This can be anything: snowflakes, clouds, stars, hearts, flowers, leaves, or actual confetti.
 If a chick-lit cover design is a cupcake, these are the sprinkles on top.
 I would argue that the amount of sprinkles communicates the level of magic in the story.
 This can relate to supernatural things (body swaps, angels, messages from beyond), too-good-to-be-true story twists or simply a shimmery, magical time such as Christmas.
-Obviously, snowflakes are the go-to Christmas confetti.
+The go-to Christmas confetti is of course – you guessed it – snowflakes!

 If you decide to not use a character, consider props.
 Is there a key prop in your story that could be used instead of a person?
 It could be a car, suitcase, rings, teacups… Or, if you’re going with a prominent dreamy landscape, it can be the house featuring as the main location.
 The goal here is to create a scene the reader can imagine entering as they open your book.
 You’re inviting them on a journey.
 Maybe that’s why many chick-lit book covers resemble old-fashioned postcards.
 They are messages from other worlds and other lives we are invited to enter.
 Imagine receiving a postcard so enticing that you want to immediately pack your bags and buy a ticket to that place.
 That’s what a truly beautiful book cover should do.